How to Build an AI-Driven Content Calendar That Predicts Trends and Outranks Competitors

 Layer Two: The Evaluative Layer

 This is where the true competitive advantage begins to manifest.
 At this stage, AI acts as a sophisticated filter and gatekeeper.
 You feed the system raw data from Ahrefs or SEMrush and task the AI with scoring your ideas.
-It cross-references your site's current Domain Authority against the existing top-ranking pages to provide a "Probability to Rank" score.
+It cross-references your site's current domain authority against the existing top-ranking pages to provide a "probability to rank" score.
 This layer is essential for separating the genuine "gold" opportunities from the distracting "glitter."

 Layer Three: The Adaptive Layer